Intrinsec/comission/README.md

 ## Tests

 Unit tests are available in `tests` folder.
+Before launching test, you should create a `test-data-set`directory containing `drupal` and `wordpress` subdirectories, and a `test.conf` file containing at least a `wpvulndb_token` value.

 ## Author